indexing-initiative/subheading_attachment/database/README.md

 ## Recreating the database id files

-- List of pmids for the train, validation, and test sets are included in ../input_data/pmid_datasets.tar.gz.
+- Lists of pmids for the train, validation, and test sets are included in ../input_data/pmid_datasets.tar.gz.
-- The code references articles by database primary keys and therefore these lists of pmids need to be converted into lists of database ids.
-The database ids will be unqiue for your database, but see the files in ../input_data/db_id_datasets.tar.gz for an example.
+- The code references articles by database primary keys and so these lists of pmids need to be converted into lists of database ids.
+The database ids will be unqiue for your database (see the files in ../input_data/db_id_datasets.tar.gz as an example).